Freelance Green Flags: 5 Signs You’ve Found a Good Client

 1. They Communicate Well

-It’s essential that clients clearly communicate important information, such as their guidelines and timeline, so that you’re both on the same page regarding the project.
+It’s essential that clients clearly communicate important information, such as their guidelines and the timeline, so that you’re both on the same page regarding the project.

 Since most freelancers are remote, it’s even more important that a client addresses your concerns promptly.
 If they’re responsive to your questions, it improves your workflow and prevents delays – and it’s an indicator that they’ll be easy to work with.